Bread and Olive Oil: The Perfect Combination

-One of the greatest benefits of combining bread with olive oil is vitamin E. This will help you fight atherosclerosis and regulate your blood pressure.
+One of the biggest benefits of combining bread and olive oil is vitamin E. It helps you fight atherosclerosis and regulate your blood pressure.

 3. It aids digestion and helps you avoid constipation

 Poor digestion, gas, acidity, and even constipation can be alleviated if you eat a little bread and olive oil every day.

-It will lower your body’s acid production and optimize the function of your intestines.
-This tasty combination is even a mild laxative that is a good idea to include in your first meal of the day.
+It lowers your body’s acid production and optimizes intestinal function.
+This tasty combination is even a mild laxative, which is part of why it’s so good to include in your first meal of the day.